ProjectGinsberg/SDK/docs/deletes.md

 The final common method is Delete for deleting a single identified record of users data from the system as done via single calls to the SDK.
 If logged in and successful, the system will send back confirmation to the `Comment` method.
 If a fault occurs, then a call to `CommentError` will be made.

+The calls to delete the required data all have a single parameter of the Int ID value of the required record to delete and are as follows:

 - [Activity](#activity)
 - [Alcohol](#alcohol)
 - [Body](#body)